Skip to main content Skip to secondary navigation

 The goal of the Program is to immerse high school students in the world of collegiate riding at the beautiful Red Barn Equestrian Center, located on the campus of Stanford University.

-We are excited for our Pre-Collegiate Program in 2025!
-We are excited to continue to offer two of our classic five-day sessions (now called Pre-Collegiate Select sessions).
-This year, for riders with a busy show schedule who can’t make a five-day session, we are introducing a compressed three-day session (Pre-Collegiate Elite session).
-Both the Pre-Collegiate Select and Elite sessions will include lessons with Stanford Equestrian Team coaches, educational discussions, and riding multiple team horses throughout the session.
+We are excited to offer three different formats.
+All include lessons with Stanford Equestrian Team coaches, educational discussions, and riding team horses throughout the session.
 Dates, pricing, the application process, as well as other information on our program is provided below.

 Please find more information below and email Tina Davey at tdavey@stanford.edu for an application.